How to store your cannabis correctly

 While it may seem obvious that storing cannabis in a plastic bag or a cardboard box is not an effective method of storage, many do so because of a lack of knowledge of the effects over time.
 Have you ever noticed when you go to take your cannabis out of the plastic baggy it came in there’s little pieces of it sticking to the sides?
 That’s because plastic can hold a static charge that attracts trichomes, taking away potency every time you take it out and put it back.

 The refrigerator may seem like a viable alternative to freezing marijuana since it is warmer than a freezer but still cooler than 77º, but fluctuations in humidity and temperature from opening the fridge constantly can still increase chances of mold and mildew.

 The most effective way to store cannabis and maintain its flavor and aroma profiles over time is to store it in an airtight container, like a glass jar (a.k.a “nug jugs”).
 While oxygen is essential for the curing process, you want just the right amount in your storage container to keep humidity consistent without drying out the bud too quickly.

 If you want to go the extra mile, pick up a hygrometer to monitor humidity levels in your storage container and make sure the jar you are using is vacuum sealed to reduce exposure to oxygen.
 Or upgrade your glassware to a UV-blocking Miron Jar by Cannador, sized to fit in on your wine rack.
-Also remember to keep your cannabis in a separate container from grinders, pipes or other paraphernalia as the smell of burnt cannabis and other resins can stick to the container making it stink over time.
+Also remember to keep your cannabis in a separate container from grinders, dirty pipes that need cleaning or other paraphernalia as the smell of burnt cannabis and other resins can stick to the container making it stink over time.

 Overall, as long as you have a glass jar, kept it in a dark place that is relatively cool, you don’t have to worry about your cannabis going bad anytime soon.